-We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility.
-We elected to use the fair value option for the Credit Facility to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
+We adopted ASC 825-10, which provides companies with an option to report selected financial assets and liabilities at fair value, and made an irrevocable election to apply ASC 825-10 to our Credit Facility and our 2025 Notes.
+We elected to use the fair value option for the Credit Facility and the 2025 Notes to align the measurement attributes of both our assets and liabilities while mitigating volatility in earnings from using different measurement attributes.
+Due to that election and in accordance with GAAP, we incurred \$2.4 million relating to debt issuance costs during the three months ended March 31, 2013 relating to our 2025 Notes.
 ASC 825-10 establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities and to more easily understand the effect on earnings of a company's choice to use fair value on its earnings.
-ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility are recorded in the Consolidated Statement of Operations.
+ASC 825-10 also requires entities to display the fair value of the selected assets and liabilities on the face of the Consolidated Statement of Assets and Liabilities and changes in fair value of the Credit Facility and 2025 Notes are recorded in the Consolidated Statement of Operations.
 We elected not to apply ASC 825-10 to any other financial assets or liabilities, including the SBA debentures.
-For the three months ended December 31, 2012 and 2011, our Credit Facility had a net change in unrealized appreciation of \$0.5 million and \$1.1 million, respectively.
-As of December 31, 2012 and September 30, 2012, net unrealized depreciation on our Credit Facility totaled zero and \$0.5 million, respectively.
-We use a nationally recognized independent valuation service to measure the fair value of our Credit Facility in a manner consistent with the valuation process that the board of directors uses to value our investments.
+For the three and six months ended March 31, 2013, our Credit Facility and 2025 Notes had a combined net change in unrealized appreciation of \$0.4 million and \$1.0 million, respectively.
+For the three and six months ended March 31, 2012, our Credit Facility had a net change in unrealized appreciation of \$0.2 million and \$1.4 million, respectively.
+As of March 31, 2013 and September 30, 2012, combined net unrealized (appreciation) depreciation on our Credit Facility and 2025 Notes totaled \$(0.4) million and \$0.5 million, respectively.
+PennantPark Investment uses a nationally recognized independent valuation service to measure the fair value of its Credit Facility in a manner co